-2.1 Memory Resources
+Memory Resources 2.1

-2.1.1 Addressable Memory
+Addressable Memory 2.1.1

-The board utilizes 32 GB of addressable system memory.
-Typically the address space that is allocated for PCI Conventional bus add-in cards, PCI Express configuration space, BIOS (SPI Flash device), and chipset overhead resides above the top of DRAM (total system memory).
-On a system that has 32 GB of system memory installed, it is not possible to use all of the installed memory due to system address space being allocated for other system critical functions.
+The board utilizes a maximum of 32 GB or 64 GB of addressable system memory (depending on processor).
+Typically, the address space that is allocated for PCI Conventional bus add-in cards, PCI Express configuration space, BIOS (SPI Flash device), and chipset overhead resides above the top of DRAM (total system memory).
+On a system that has 32 GB or 64 GB of system memory installed, it is not possible to use all the installed memory due to system address space being allocated for other system critical functions.
 These functions include the following: